inrialearninglab/ai4t/docs/2-Project-resources/4-General-bibliography/4-2-Authors-presention-on-FUN.en.md

 ---
-title: The MOOC - Who Contributed to the MOOC?
+title: "The Mooc - Who Contributed to the Mooc?"
 description: version EN
 ---